Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

-With sustainable practices becoming the norm, the beverage industry is facing more and more scrutiny from both consumers and regulators.
-While steps are being taken towards better waste management in the food and beverage industry, the problem still persists.
+Beyond environmental responsibility, the beverage industry is facing increasing pressure from both consumers and regulators.
+And while steps are being taken to improve waste management in the food and beverage industry, the problem persists.

-In this guide, we explore the key challenges of managing beverage industry waste, what regulations you need to stay compliant with, why non-alcoholic beverages require specialized destruction, the beverage disposal process and chain of custody, and much more.
+In this guide, we explore the key challenges of managing beverage industry waste, outline ten strategies for more effective waste management, explain why non-alcoholic beverages require specialized destruction, and more.

 Key Takeaways